-The term Clinician has been used throughout and refers to nurses and radiographers who complete the theoretical section (Step One) and are assessed as competent to administer SACT (Step Two and Step Three).
+The term Clinician has been used throughout to describe any health care professional who administers SACT (Step Two and Step Three).

 1.4 Prerequisite competencies

 Prior to the administration of SACT by any route prerequisite competence, as identified in local policies related to medicines management and SACT, should be completed.
 UKONS recommends for intravenous SACT administration prerequisite competencies include: